MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/interactive-azure-cli.md

 az vm>>list -o table
 ```

-You can scope to lower level command groups as well.
+You can scope to lower-level command groups as well.
 You could scope to `vm image` using `%%vm image`.
 In this case, since we're already scoped to `vm`, we would use `%%image`.